Quramy/ts-server-side-anatomy/presentation/slides/20_main.md

 ---

-## Language Service not depend on Node.js's fs
+## Language Service does not depend on Node.js's fs

 ---